Showing top 0 results 0 results found

 Specific, consistent communication of the company’s promise attracts a specific audience.
-If the company delivers on what’s promised, customers have no reason to go.
+If the company delivers on what’s promised, customers have no reason to leave.
 However, as people change, so do their needs and expectations.
-There is no way to erase the problem of customer churn completely, as you can’t change in line with every single customer.
+There is no way to erase the problem of customer churn completely, as you can’t change with every single customer.

 The customer journey is called a journey for a reason.
-It’s full of adventures, ups and downs, ins and outs.
-Customers go away and come back, change their mind, and get interested in the competition.
+It’s full of adventures, ups and downs, and ins and outs.
+Customers go away and come back, change their minds, and get interested in the competition.
 Each step of the journey affects their experience.

-Outstanding customer service doesn’t mean a company will meet the expectations of all people.
+Outstanding customer service doesn’t mean a company will meet everyone’s expectations.
 It does mean a company will meet and exceed the needs of the people whose profiles match their target audience.

 People claim they are logical and often even act that way, only to do something illogical and purely emotional seconds later.
-So the overall experience is down to how they feel during their contact with your brand and product.
+So the overall experience depends on how they feel during their contact with your brand and product.
 Customer service is important because it has the biggest impact on those feelings.

-Do your customers feel excited, encouraged, supported, and accepted?
+Do existing customers feel excited, encouraged, supported, and accepted?
 Do they feel a connection to you and your product?
 Or maybe they feel lonely, isolated, or lost?
-Maybe help and a friendly chat is already waving at them right there, in the bottom right corner of the screen?
+Maybe some help and a friendly chat is already waving at them right there, in the bottom right corner of the screen?

 It’s down to the marketing strategy (part of customer service – we kindly remind you) and how the desired customer journey looks.
 It’s down to the customer and what their real life is like.
 It’s down to customer service as a whole to adapt to that reality.